wireapp/wire-docs/README.md

 ## Structure of the repository
 - src
     - It contains the files and directories for actual source of the documentation.
 The `src` directory has been processed based on [docs](https://github.com/wireapp/wire-server/tree/develop/docs).
-The earlier version was based on Sphinx, so it was converted to markdown and then ported for GitBook.
+The earlier version was based on Sphinx, so it was converted to markdown and then ported for Mkdocs.
 Find the process for doing in `build/old-docs.md`.

 - build
-    - It contains scripts used by Makefile to support different types of builds.
+    - It contains scripts used by Makefile to support different usecases for builds.
+It is designed to run one build process at a time.
 All the local targets use a temporary directory stored in `.tmpdir` file for building/serving the changes.
 This is due to git-operations by tools like `mike` for mkdocs.
     ### Prerequisites

     - Make
     - Nix
-    - Docker (optional)
+    - Docker (optional) - if building  a docker image

         ### Makefile Targets